-Heather Hettrick, PT, PhD, CWS, CLT-LANA, CLWT discusses the importance of the Lymphatic System and how a disruption in the lymphatic system is truly a disruption to all the body systems.
+Heather Hettrick, PT, PhD, CWS, CLT, CLWT discusses the importance of the Lymphatic System and how a disruption in the lymphatic system is truly a disruption to all the body systems.
 Dr. Hettrick clearly defines the lymphatic system and its purpose, as well as complications that may occur when this system becomes dysfunctional.

 CPME (Credits: 0.5)